 After months of research and community engagement, Lead Artist Horatio Law completed The AMP Master Art Plan.
 The comprehensive document describes the placement and intention behind the several art zones of The AMP: AIDS Memorial Pathway, makes recommendations on continued community engagement, and includes essays to convey the sense of place.

-The AMP will select five artists/art teams to create work for the various art zones:
+Five artists/art teams will be selected to create work for the various art zones:

 • The Centerpiece Artwork will be created by Christopher Paul Jordan.
 This artwork will be sited in the north end of the public plaza.

 • The Connecting Artworks will be created by Seattle-based Civilization.
 This artwork opportunity combines Art Zones 2, 3, & 6 and will include congruent, thematic elements that will guide visitors through different areas of The AMP.